Designed by Bob Clouser

 2) Using figure eight wraps secure a set of dumbbell eyes at the rear of the thread bump.
 Place a series of horizontal wraps under the dumbbell eyes and above the hook shank to gather and tighten the thread wraps.
 Place a drop of super glue on the thread wraps for added security.
 The eyes should not move.

-3) Stand a pencil sized clump of bucktail fibres perpendicular to the hide to even the tips.
+3) Stand a pencil sized clump of bucktail fibers perpendicular to the hide to even the tips.
 Trim the bucktail clump from the hide.
-Pinch and hold the bucktail fibres by the tips and remove any short fibres.
+Pinch and hold the bucktail fibers by the tips and remove any short fibers.
 Even the stack by hand, avoid using a hair stacker.
 Measure the prepared stack so it is 2˝ times the shank length and trim the butts on a slight angle towards the hook eye.
-Tie in the bucktail half way between the hook eye and the dumbbell eyes.
+Tie in the bucktail halfway between the hook eye and the dumbbell eyes.
 Secure the bucktail back over the dumbbell eyes and along the shank just forward of the hook point.
 The finished wing should be sparse and tuck along the shank.

 4) Invert the fly.
 Secure six to eight strands of UV Pearl and Light Olive Crystal Flash by doubling it around the tying thread and tying it in place just back from the hook eye.
 Secure the Crystal Flash in place with a few wraps of thread back to the belly hair tie in location.
 Stagger cut the Crystal Flash so it shimmers throughout the fly.
 Make sure a few Crystal Flash strands extend past the tips of the bucktail wing forming a flash tail.

-6) Cover the butts with tying thread and trim any errant fibres.
+6) Cover the butts with tying thread and trim any errant fibers.
 Build a neat tapered head and whip finish.
-Coat the head, the white bucktail between the eyes and down the shank with Tuffleye acrylic.
-Activate the Tuffleye using the curing lamp.
+Coat the head, the white bucktail between the eyes and down the shank with UV resin.
+Activate the resin using the appropriate curing lamp.
 Epoxy may also be used.